-So why isn’t music used more often than drugs or invasive procedures?
+So why isn’t harp (or any kind of) music used more often than drugs or invasive procedures?
 For a start, the top 500 pharmaceutical companies are expected to spend $140 billion on research and development this year, with the United States swallowing 31 percent of all the drugs consumed in the world, according to market analysts.
 For music therapists, it’s a bit harder to compete.
 Money talks, music soothes, but more hospitals and physicians are exploring the harmony linking the two.

 Music triggers the release of pleasurable dopamine in the dorsal and ventral striatum of the brain.
 The pupils in our eyes dilate.
 Our pulse and blood pressure rise.
 The electrical conductance of our skin is lowered.
 The cerebellum, a brain region associated with bodily movement, activates.
 Blood is redirected to your leg muscles and so you find yourself tapping your feet, drumming your fingers, or moving your head.
 Those with Alzheimer’s disease who have difficulty walking suddenly stand and glide when waltz music is played.